rianvdm/pm-music-digest-netlify/README.md

     1. `DISCOGS_API_TOKEN` - Enter your Discogs API token as the value
 1. Now let's trigger a deploy so that your site will load the new environment variables.
 Go to `Deploys` from the top menu
 1. Then `Trigger deploy` -> `Deploy site`
 1. Once the deployment is finished, select the `Preview` button.
 You should see that all of the recent tracks are loaded.
-Also make sure to send a digest email to yourself to make sure the Postmark integration is working.

 ### Set up your local dev environment